mhanberg/blog/_posts/2018-10-01-announcing-planetex-an-open-source-blog-aggregator-written-in-elixir.md

 ---
 layout: post
-title: Announcing PlanetEx&#58; an open source blog aggregator written in Elixir
+title: "Announcing PlanetEx: an open source blog aggregator written in Elixir"
 date: 2018-10-01 13:00:00 -04:00
 categories: post
 desc: PlanetEx is a Phoenix application designed to aggregate employee personal and SharePoint blogs.